Christelle-Couchoux/Groupomania/ReadMe.md

 ### How to use the app

 #### Create an account
 You need to provide a pseudo, an email address and a password.
 You can then also add a photo and a bio to your profile.
-You can delete your profile whenever you want.
+You can delete your account whenever you want.

 #### Login
 You need to provide your email address and password.